 For details on Npgsql, refer to the Npgsql documentation.

-To follow a tutorial on building a sample C# application with Npgsql, see Build a C# application.
+For a tutorial on building a sample C# application with Npgsql, see Connect an application.

 Install the driver

 To include Npgsql in your application, add the following package reference to your

 If you are using Visual Studio, add Npgsql to your project as follows:

 Right-click on Packages and click Add Packages.

 On every new connection the NpgSQL driver also makes extra system table queries to map types, which adds significant overhead.
 To turn off this behavior, set the following option in your connection string builder: